Environmental Performance Index (EPI)Follow Us: Twitter Follow Us on Facebook YouTube Flickr | Share: Twitter Facebook

 1950 – 2022)

 - To provide quantitative metrics for evaluating a country's environmental performance in different policy categories relative to clearly defined targets.

-- The 2020 Environmental Performance Index (EPI) ranks 180 countries on 32 performance indicators in the following 11 issue categories: air quality, sanitation and drinking water, heavy metals, waste management, biodiversity and habitat, ecosystem services, fisheries, climate change, pollution emissions, agriculture, and water resources.
-These categories track performance and progress on two broad policy objectives, environmental health and ecosystem vitality.
+- The 2022 Environmental Performance Index (EPI) ranks 180 countries on 40 performance indicators in the following 11 issue categories: air quality, sanitation and drinking water, heavy metals, waste management, biodiversity and habitat, ecosystem services, fisheries, acid rain, agriculture, water resources, and climate change mitigation.
+These categories track performance and progress on three broad policy objectives, environmental health, ecosystem vitality, and climate change.
 The EPI's proximity-to-target methodology facilitates cross-country comparisons among economic and regional peer groups.
-The data set includes the 2020 EPI, component scores, and time-series source data.
+The data set includes the 2022 EPI, component scores, and time-series source data.
 It is the result of a collaboration of the Yale Center for Environmental Law and Policy (YCELP), Yale University, and the Columbia University Center for International Earth Science Information Network (CIESIN).
-The Interactive Website for the 2020 EPI is at https://epi.yale.edu/.

 - Recommended Citation(s)*:

 Yale Center for Environmental Law and Policy - YCELP - Yale University, and Center for International Earth Science Information Network - CIESIN - Columbia University.
 2022.
 2022 Environmental Performance Index (EPI).
 Palisades, New York: NASA Socioeconomic Data and Applications Center (SEDAC). https://doi.org/10.7927/dwt2-9k25.
 Accessed DAY MONTH YEAR.